Slywon/Project1/README - Copy.md

 - Run the playbook, and navigate to http://20.83.226.255:5601/app/kibana to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+Filebeat-config.yml is the playbook and you would copy it from /etc/ansible/files/filebeat-config.yml to /etc/filebeat/filebeat.yml

-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+The file you update to make Ansilbe run the playbook on a specific machine is:  filebeat-config.yml -- specify the machine to install by navigating to the host files and updating them with the IP addresses of webservers as well as the Elk server and select which group to run in Ansible.

-- _Which URL do you navigate to in order to check that the ELK server is running?
+You would naviagate to http://20.83.226.255:5601/app/kibana in order to check that the Elk server is running.

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._